 What is lung cancer?

-Like any other cancer, lung cancer also develops when cells start growing abnormally and uncontrollably.
-The cells grow into a mass or tumor and invade surrounding tissues and organs.
-After that, it spreads to other parts of the body.
-It has the potential to grow back after being removed.
+Like any other cancer (Lung Cancer Treatment), lung cancer also develops when cells start growing abnormally and uncontrollably, the cells grow into a mass or tumor and invade surrounding tissues and organs.
+After that, it spreads to other parts of the body and has the potential to grow back after being removed.

 Who gets lung cancer?

 Lung cancer can take many years to develop.
-Cigarette smoking is the most common risk factor for developing lung cancer.
-If you are exposed to cigarette smoke or some of its components, you may end up with permanent abnormal changes in your lungs.
-These changes can cause a cancerous tumor to develop within the lung.
+Cigarette smoking is the most common risk factor for developing lung cancer, also, if you are exposed to cigarette smoke or some of its components, you may end up with permanent abnormal changes in your lungs and these changes can cause a cancerous tumor to develop within the lung.

 Complications of lung cancer

 As lung cancer progresses towards the advanced stage, it can cause complications.
-Complications may vary from cancer spreading to other parts of your body or as a side effect of your treatment plan.
+Moreover, complications may vary from cancer spreading to other parts of your body or as a side effect of your treatment plan.

 Tumors around the upper area of the right lung can put pressure on the superior vena cava (SVC), a vein that transports blood from the upper body to the heart.
 This may cause facial swelling.